theolebeau/thlb_website/content/authors/admin/_index.md

     url: https://www.ias.u-psud.fr/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm interested in the physics of galaxy clusters, during my PhD I study the physics processes contributing to the hydrostatic mass bias using cosmological simulations of the Local Universe
+bio: I study the physics processes contributing to the hydrostatic mass bias using constrained cosmological simulations of the Local Universe.

 # Interests to show in About widget
 interests:
-  - Galaxy Clusters physics
+  - Physics processes of the gas in and around galaxy clusters (turbulence, shocks, accretion,...)
   - Hydrostatic mass bias
-  - Cosmological Simulations
+  - Constrained cosmological simulations of the Local Universe

 # Education to show in About widget